Random curves, scaling limits and Loewner evolutions: Proof of the main theorem

 Now we are ready to give the proof of the main result of this section.
 Notice that here we need that the domain is smooth otherwise the number $n_0$ below wouldn't be bounded.
-There are of course ways to bypass this: if we want that the measures are supported on H\"older curves (including the end points on the boundary), then we need to assume that minimal number of crossing of annuli centered at $a$ or $b$ grows as a power of $r$ as $r \to 0$.
+There are of course many ways to bypass this: for instance, if we want the measures to be supported on H\"older curves (including the end points on the boundary), then we need to assume that minimal number of crossings of annuli $A(z_0,r,R)$ centered at $z_0 = a$ or $z_0 = b$ grows at most as a power of $r$ as $r \to 0$.